 - Once the water boils add the coconut and the karamani along with salt.

 - Then add the rice flour and mix it well.
-Take it off the flame and cover the dough and leave it aside for a few minutes.
+Take it off the flame cover the dough and leave it aside for a few minutes.

 - Make balls out of the dough and flatten it between the palms.
 Make a dent in the middle and steam it the same way, we steamed the sweet adais.
 I use my instant pot to steam.
 I set it on steam mode and have the vents open.
-Make sure to keep the timer externally as the Instant pot timer won't kick on with the vents open.
+Make sure to keep the timer externally as the Instant Pot timer won't kick on with the vents open.

 Happy Karadayan Nombu to all my friends and Family!!!

-Expert tips
+Expert Tips

 - Using homemade rice flour from soaking and grinding the rice gives a very authentic flavor and texture.
 I have had good luck with the rice flour here in the US.
 We can use Idiyappam flour as well to get soft adai.